fforres/gif_generator/README.md

 > install gifsicle `brew install gifsicle`

 1. Grab a photo of a face
-2. Remove the background with remove.bg
+2. Remove the background with [https://remove.bg](https://remove.bg)
-3. Crop the face with Preview
+3. Crop the face with Preview (or other image editor)
 4. Put cropped face .png image in /gifs (For example.... /gifs/fforres.png)
-5. Execute run script with the face name `./run.sh fforres`
+5. Run `node index.js`
 6. Look at the gifs in /gifs/fforres :smile:

 ## TODO
 - A way to auto-upload to slack
+- A way to auto-download a profile picture from slack